 To qualify under one of those listings, you must meet the criteria that are set forth for that particular condition.
 Other conditions that can cause neck pain may also qualify, including:

-Qualifying for Disability with a Residual Functioning Capacity and a Medical-Vocational Allowance
+How Do I Qualify for Disability with a Residual Functioning Capacity?

 If you don’t meet the criteria set forth under one of the Blue Book listings, you may still be eligible to receive Social Security disability benefits if you are unable to return to work.
 Disability Determination Services will assess the severity of your condition and your restrictions using a residual functioning capacity (RFC) form and how your work activities are limited.
 Your physician can also fill out one of these forms to detail your restrictions, conditions, symptoms, and treatment.